dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/how-to-use-rsa-in-dotnet-rsacryptoserviceprovider-vs-rsacng-and-good-practise-patterns.md

 </ol>
 <p>I hope this was useful and that I could shed more light on RSA in .NET.</p>
 <p>There are a lot of resources on the internet showing how to use the RSACryptoServiceProvider and therefore I didn't want to re-iterate over the same topic again and focus more on some patterns beyond the default examples.</p>
-<p>Using the RSACng class is very similar and the official MSDN documentation gives good examples on both as well.</p>
-<p>If all dependent classes work with the abstarct RSA type then the only difference between both classes boils down to their composition in your factory.</p>